 The biggest downside of using WooCommerce is that it’s definitely not for beginners.
 It’s not the most advanced ecommerce website builder out there, but it’s certainly not the simplest, either.
 Also, there are a number of extra costs that can pop up unexpectedly, so users need to be aware of this going in.
 The plus side to this is that it benefits from the great support that WordPress users have come to expect.

-BigCommerce is another one of the big boys on the market, so is aptly named.
+Aptly named BigCommerce is another one of the big boys on the market.
 It’s not the easiest to use eCommerce website builder on the market, but it would definitely be categorised more on the easy side than the difficult side.
 This is especially true when you consider how many features you get with BigCommerce.
 It’s a flexible ecommerce platform that supports things such as store credit, which is a great feature that can help set you apart from your competition, as not everyone offers this.

 Unfortunately, BigCommerce doesn’t come with a great selection of designs or free templates, which can make it a challenge for people who value advanced aesthetics for their online shopping experience.
 They also lack great multilingual support, but that’s a theme that runs between a few of the top ten.